debruine/reprores_2021/README.md

 - Fill out the [pre-class poll](https://forms.gle/jikzJaoLK77PSWyo8)
 - Open [Chapter 9](https://psyteachr.github.io/reprores-v2/func.html)
 - Start up RStudio and open your project for exercise 9
+- Check the Teams channel for the generic feedback from last year's assessment

 ### In Class